Plug-in electric vehicles in Louisiana

+As of February 2023, there were 7,150 electric vehicles registered in Louisiana.

 Government policy

-As of May 2022, the state government offers tax rebates of up to $2,500 for electric vehicle purchases.
+As of May 2022, the state government offered tax rebates of up to $2,500 for electric vehicle purchases.

 In June 2022, the state government introduced an annual registration fee of $110 for electric vehicles.

 Charging stations

-As of May 2023, there were 141 public charging station ports in Louisiana.
+As of May 2023, there were 191 public charging station locations with 488 charging ports in Louisiana.
 As of July 2022, there were 12 public DC charging stations in Louisiana.

 The Infrastructure Investment and Jobs Act, signed into law in November 2021, allocates US$75 million to charging stations in Louisiana.

 By region

 Alexandria

 As of August 2022, there were 38 electric vehicles registered in Rapides Parish, and none registered in Grant Parish.

 As of August 2022, there were 2 public charging stations in Alexandria.

 Baton Rouge

 As of 2022, there were 48 public charging stations in Baton Rouge.

 Lafayette

 The first public charging stations in Lafayette opened in July 2019.

 Monroe

 As of November 2021, there was one public charging station in Monroe.